Intensive Addiction Program

 - Have hope and confidence in the recovery journey

 This full-day session is offered every other week (except holidays).
-It's held on the Intensive Addiction Program unit in the Morse Lecture Hall in the Generose Building.
+It's held on the Intensive Addiction Program unit in the Generose Building.

 Family members may attend more than one session.
 Each session's focus may vary, depending on the questions and topics that arise.
 Due to the complex nature of family needs in recovery, these sessions are designed for family members 18 years or older.
 For families with younger children, a family session may be scheduled with the primary counselor.